runtimeverification/k/README.md

 # Introduction

+The K Framework is a tool for designing and modeling programming languages, systems, and more.
+At the core of the K Framework is a language called K.
+The K Framework includes tools for compiling K specifications to build interpreters, model checkers, verifiers, associated documentation, and more.

+## Preface

 This is a readme file for _K developers_.
+Users should feel comfortable using the command line, as we do not provide GUI tools at this time.

 _K-based tool users_ should: